EUR-Lex Legal Basis & Designation Reasons

 Every individual sanction is based on an EU regulation.
 123sanctions tracks them all.

 The EU currently maintains 54 sanctions regimes.
-Around 40 of these include individual designations — persons or entities listed by name.
-Each regime is anchored by a base regulation, which is then amended by implementing regulations whenever new persons are designated, delisted, or their details are updated.
+About 40 of them list individuals — persons or entities by name.
+Each regime is anchored by a base regulation, amended by implementing regulations whenever a designation, delisting, or detail change occurs.

-Take Council Regulation (EU) No 269/2014 concerning Ukraine: since its adoption, it has been amended by over 100 implementing regulations.
-Each amendment adds, removes, or modifies entries in the annex.
-The consolidated version integrates all amendments into a single document — the authoritative current state of the regulation.
+Council Regulation (EU) No 269/2014 (Ukraine) has been amended by over 100 implementing regulations since adoption.
+Each amendment adds, removes, or modifies annex entries.
+The consolidated version folds all amendments into one document — the authoritative current state.

-123sanctions monitors 34 regimes automatically, with daily checks for new consolidated versions on EUR-Lex.
-When a new version is detected, the regulation is downloaded and parsed within hours.
+We monitor 34 regimes with daily checks against EUR-Lex.
+New consolidated versions are downloaded and parsed within hours.

 Rationale Extraction